tishana/note-app/README.md

 ```
 * Lastly, open a browser window, and navigate to http://localhost:3001

 You're all set to run Note App API on your machine.
 You will see notes on the main page.
-You can delete these, and create your own using any front end framework.
+You can delete these, and create your own either in the JSON file (then reseeding your database with node seeds.js) or using any front end framework.
 Have fun with it...

 --------------------------------------------
 ## Challenges During this Project